csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 ![](../resources/images/01-a-sinewave.png)

-Each time the waveform signal goes above 0 the molecules are in a state of compression meaning that each molecule within the waveform disturbance is pushing into its neighbour.
-Each time the waveform signal drops below 0 the molecules are in a state of rarefaction meaning the molecules are pulling away from their neighbours.
+Each time the waveform signal goes above zero the molecules are in a state of compression meaning that each molecule within the waveform disturbance is pushing into its neighbour.
+Each time the waveform signal drops below zero the molecules are in a state of rarefaction meaning the molecules are pulling away from their neighbours.
 When a waveform shows a clear repeating pattern, as in the case above, it is said to be periodic.
 Periodic sounds give rise to the sensation of pitch.